Meerut City–Lucknow Rajya Rani Express: Coaches

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Rake sharing

 The 22454 / 53 Meerut City–Lucknow Rajya Rani Express shares its rake with 11109 / 10 Jhansi–Lucknow Intercity Express.

 Service

-The 22454 Meerut City Lucknow Rajya Rani Express covers the distance of 459 km in 8 hours 05 mins (56.78 km/hr) & in 7 hours 50 mins as 22453 Lucknow Meerut City Rajya Rani Express (58.60 km/hr).
+The 22454 Meerut City Lucknow Rajya Rani Express covers the distance of 459 km in 8 hours 05 mins (56.78 km/h) and in 7 hours 50 mins as 22453 Lucknow Meerut City Rajya Rani Express (58.60 km/h).

 As the average speed of the train is above 55 km/h, as per Indian Railways rules, its fare includes a Superfast surcharge.

 Routeing

 The 22454/22453 Meerut City–Lucknow Rajya Rani Express runs from Meerut City Junction via Hapur Junction, Amroha, Moradabad Junction, Rampur Junction, Bareilly Junction, Shahjahanpur, Hardoi to Lucknow Junction.

 Traction

 As the route is now fully doubled and electrified, a Kanpur / Jhansi-based WAP-4 hauls the train for its entire journey.